BrightView (BV)

 Competitors offering similar products include Scotts Miracle-Gro (NYSE:SMG), SiteOne (NYSE:SITE), and TruGreen (private).

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, BrightView grew its sales at a sluggish 2.5% compounded annual growth rate.
-This was below our standards and is a poor baseline for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, BrightView’s 2.7% annualized revenue growth over the last five years was sluggish.
+This fell short of our benchmarks and is a poor baseline for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-BrightView’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+BrightView’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.7% annually.
+BrightView Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months.
+While this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 BrightView has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
 As you can see below, it averaged a 24.2% gross margin over the last five years.
-Said differently, BrightView had to pay a chunky $75.77 to its suppliers for every $100 in revenue.
+Said differently, BrightView had to pay a chunky $75.84 to its suppliers for every $100 in revenue.
+BrightView Trailing 12-Month Gross Margin

-This quarter, BrightView’s gross profit margin was 22.3%, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+This quarter, BrightView’s gross profit margin was 24.1%, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-This quarter, BrightView generated an operating profit margin of 3.4%, down 5.9 percentage points year on year.
-Since BrightView’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+In Q2, BrightView generated an operating margin profit margin of 8.1%, up 1.5 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share

-Sadly for BrightView, its EPS declined by 2.9% annually over the last five years while its revenue grew by 2.5%.
-We can see the difference stemmed from higher interest expenses or taxes as the company actually grew its operating margin and repurchased its shares during this time.
+Sadly for BrightView, its EPS declined by 2.5% annually over the last five years while its revenue grew by 2.7%.
+We can see the difference stemmed from higher interest expenses or taxes as the company actually improved its operating margin and repurchased its shares during this time.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-BrightView’s two-year annual EPS growth of 11% was good and topped its flat revenue.
+BrightView’s two-year annual EPS growth of 8.9% was decent and topped its two-year revenue performance.

-In Q1, BrightView reported EPS at $0.14, up from $0.08 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects BrightView’s full-year EPS of $0.88 to grow 1.4%.
+In Q2, BrightView reported adjusted EPS at $0.30, down from $0.32 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects BrightView’s full-year EPS of $0.87 to grow 4.2%.

 9. Cash Is King